 This resulted in the ‘Basket of Dreams’, a spiraling nest emerging out of the bedrock at the high point of the busy trail.
 People sit or lie in the Basket.
 It is a much-loved place of connection, memory and reflection for many locals and visitors to the area.
 For me, the work is a constant reminder, to seek out the natural, unified state.
 From the harmony of people and land, arises deep beauty, which can and should be, the basis for our built world.

 The arts, cultural and place-sourced processes that have developed CABAL over time, now inform our unique approach to regenerative development.

 CABAL continues to evolve with new collaborative opportunities.
 In our role as process designers and facilitators, we now work across a wide variety of projects and contexts, helping co-creative and regenerative processes become more and more accessible and meaningful to many.

 Caroline Robinson of Cabal

 CABAL NAME AND MARK

-In Hebrew, the root word for `cabal' means `reception', `to receive', or `handed down'.
+In Hebrew, the root word for `cabal' means `reception', `to receive', `handed down' or 'to accept'.

-In English, `cabal' means `person's united', as in a group of artists, musicians or political activists.
+In English, `cabal' can mean `person's united', as in a group of artists, musicians or political activists.